microsoft/appcenter-sdk-android/README.md

 ## 4. Analytics APIs

-* **Track Session, Device Properties:**  Once the Analytics module is included in your app and the SDK is started, it will automatically track sessions, device properties like OS Version, model, manufacturer etc. and you don’t need to add any additional code.
+* **Track Session, Device Properties:**  Once the Analytics service is included in your app and the SDK is started, it will automatically track sessions, device properties like OS Version, model, manufacturer etc. and you don’t need to add any additional code.
     Look at the section above on how to [Start the SDK](#3-start-the-sdk) if you haven't started it yet.

 * **Custom Events:** You can track your own custom events with specific properties to know what's happening in your app, understand user actions, and see the aggregates in the Mobile Center portal.
 Once you have started the SDK, use the `trackEvent()` method to track your events with properties.